sql-machine-learning/elasticdl/docs/designs/ps_design.md

 ## Overview

-A typical parameter server architecture of data parallelism distributed training system contains two roles:

-- parameter server(or PS for short), maintaining the global model, and providing parameter pull/push/optimize/checkpoint service
-- worker, computing gradients of model parameters using local data and pushing gradients to parameter servers.

-Sharding the model to multiple parameter servers is a common choice.
-The reasons are as following:

-- Sometimes, the model size if out of the memory of a process.
-For example, many recommending and ranking models take very high-dimensional (and sparse) inputs, thus require large embedding tables.
-- Communication load between workers and parameter servers will be balanced.
-More parameter servers usually means more network bandwidth.
-- Model optimization could be parallelized on multiple parameter servers.
+Parameter server design is widely used in distributed training systems.
+Both data and workloads are distributed over workers, while the servers maintain globally shared parameters, represented as dense or sparse tensors.

+Many systems use multiple parameter server instances in a job, especially when the model could be large and overruns the memory space of a process.
+In such cases, we can shard the model and distribute the pieces to multiple parameter server instances.
+Even if the model is not too big, model sharding prevents the case that a single-node parameter server architecture becomes the bottleneck of communication and computation.

 In addition, we want to launch machine learning jobs in a Kubernetes supported cluster.
 The pods in Kubernetes are scheduled with priority, and could be preempted at any time.
 At the same time, hardware failure problem is also nonnegligible in a large scale distributed system.
 Here, we introduce another role called master to watch the status of worker pods and parameter server pods.
 It calls Kubernetes API to start or relaunch worker pods and optionally parameter server pods, and scheduling tasks to worker pods.
+For more details on the master role, please refer to the [project background](https://github.com/sql-machine-learning/elasticdl#background).

 In conclusion, a high preformance distributed parameter server architecture with scalability and fault-tolerance is needed.